Pavilion-devs/openai/README.md

 Langchain plays a crucial role in enhancing the interactive capabilities of our virtual social coach.
 It contributes to the conversation flow, ensuring realistic dialogues and dynamic user interactions.

+## Data quality and automation
+Cleaning automation is streamlined on a large amount of data for efficiency and reduction of human error.

 ## Finetuning
  The openAI model is being finetuned to generate a more human-like conversation with users.
 More than 10,000 amount of quality data is being streamlined for diversity and relevance to real-world conversations.
 This has enabled personalized conversations with users in real world settings.